CodeWithAloha/resilienthawaii.org/content/_index.md

 Public Transportation

-* [The Kaua‘i Bus](https://www.kauai.gov/Transportation): Effective Monday, March 23, the Kaua‘i Bus will be adjusting weekday bus service to be the same as its current weekend service hours.
+* [The Kaua‘i Bus](https://www.kauai.gov/Transportation): The Kaua‘i Bus has the same bus service on weekdays and weekends.
 See website for route times.

 Volunteering